SalomePlatform/adao/doc/reference.rst

 **Observers**
     *Optional command*.
 This command allows to set internal observers, that are functions linked with a particular variable, which will be executed each time this variable is modified.
-It is a convenient way to monitor interest variables during the data assimilation or optimization process, by printing or plotting it, etc.
+It is a convenient way to monitor variables of interest during the data assimilation or optimization process, by printing or plotting it, etc.

 **OutputVariables**
     *Optional command*.
 This command allows to indicates the name and size of